teancom/codex/gitbook.md

 ./bin/update_toc
 ```

-The instructions for what files to use to scan for and the order to place them
-in are self-contained in the `update_toc` file.
-First the `guides` and then the
-`topics`.
+This list of files which are scanned for use as **Guides** or **Topics** is
+defined within `bin/update_toc`.

 The **Guides** are long form documents that take operators step-by-step through
-the process of configuring BOSH and Cloud Foundry on a destination infrastructure.
+the process of configuring BOSH and Cloud Foundry on a given infrastructure type
+(AWS, Azure, etc.).

 Each of the **Topics** cover specific knowledge on a given topic.

-Finally, the order of each guide and topic is done to alphabetize their headings.
+Finally, we order the **Guides** alphabetically, and the **Topics** in natural
+reading order (i.e., troubleshooting at the end).

 ### Automated Updates

 It is pretty easy how updates work between GitBook and GitHub.
 You can just make
-your changes, commit and push to the master branch of codex repository, the
+your changes, commit and push to the master branch of the codex repository, the
 changes will be automatically built by GitBook pipeline.
-Once the building
+Once the build is
-completed, you can see the changes in all the formats of codex GitBook.
+completed, you can see the changes in all the formats of the codex GitBook.

-Note: When we make changes to the headings in markdown doc, the table of content
+Note: When making changes to the headings in markdown doc, the table of contents
-is not updated until you make corresponding changes in `TOC.md`.
+is not updated until you make the corresponding changes in `TOC.md`.

 ### Accounts